rkiyanchuk/ansible-arch-linux/README.md

     ```

-5. Run Ansible to provision base system:
+5. Install dependent roles and run Ansible to provision base system:

     ```
+    ansible-galaxy install kewlfft.aur
     ansible-playbook install.yml
     ```

-6. After the reboot login into the new system and run Ansible to install and
+6. After the reboot login into the new system, configure WiFi via `nmtui`,
-  configure full-featured Arch Linux:
+   and run Ansible to install and configure full-featured Arch Linux:

     ```
-    ansible-galaxy install kewlfft.aur
     ansible-playbook --ask-become-pass config.yml
     ```